-All About Microsoft Teams SMS
+All about Microsoft Teams SMS

 Well, you're not alone.

-So text messaging and SMS mean the same thing - right?
+So, text messaging and SMS mean the same thing - right?

 Well, not exactly.
 You've probably heard text messaging used synonymously with SMS.
 However, text messaging is the umbrella term that refers to all the different types of messaging over which companies and consumers can communicate with each other.
 That includes iMessage, WhatsApp, Messenger, RCS, as well as SMS.